 - 115 grams (1/2 cup or 1 stick) unsalted butter, chopped

-- 200 grams (1 and 1/3 cup) good quality dark chocolate, pieces
+- 200 grams (1 and 1/3 cup) good quality dark chocolate, broken into pieces

 - 100 grams (1/2 cup) caster sugar

 - 1 teaspoon vanilla extract

 - 250 grams (1 and 2/3 cups) Snickers bars

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Grease and line a square 8-inch cake tin with baking or parchment paper, ensuring two sides of the paper overhang.